 The natural gas pipeline project requires the laying of approximately 51,200 steel line 40in-diameter pipes featuring a total combined weight of 240,768t.
 The project will also utilize 24in-diameter steel line pipes for spur lines, as well as 40in-diameter line break valves and future tie-in valves.

 Other infrastructures planned for the development include various associated valve stations, as well as intermediate and terminal facilities.

 The Objective of the pipeline

-The long-term target of the project is to supply gas to Europe through the Trans-Saharan Gas Pipeline (TSGP) project, which it forms phase one of.
-Upon completion, the TSGP will provide a golden opportunity for the West African country to exploit its gas potentials and utilize its gas resources to enable it to earn as much revenue from gas as it is earning from oil.
+The long-term target of the project is to supply gas to Europe through the Trans-Saharan Gas Pipeline (TSGP) project, which forms phase one.
+Upon completion, the TSGP will provide a golden opportunity for the West African country to exploit its gas potential and utilize its gas resources to enable it to earn as much revenue from gas as it is earning from oil.

 This will in turn enable the country to meet its nagging domestic gas utilization and eliminate its gas flaring, as well as meet global greenhouse gases/climate change policy requirements in the long run.

 The NNPC announced tenders for Ajaokuta-Kaduna-Kano (AKK) gas pipeline project.